What does flexible study mean for me?

 How you'll learn

-Your study journey with Swinburne Online is tailored to the digital space.
+Your study journey with Swinburne Online is tailored to the digital space and on-campus hospital simulations and clinical placements.
 You’ll study in a dynamic virtual classroom environment, interact with your peers in the custom-built social platform, and receive support at the times you need it from advisors who understand studying online.

 You’ll complete each of your units in Canvas, your online classroom, and guided through coursework by an online tutor with real-world experience in your field of study.
 Canvas is where you’ll access classes, assignments and discussion boards with your peers.